-Announced alongside the X-H1, which we took a closer look at here, Fujifilm has taken the wraps off two new cine lenses for its X-mount camera: the Fujinon MKX 18-55mm T2.9 and the MKX 50-135mm T2.9.
+Announced alongside the X-H1, which we took a closer look at here (opens in new tab) and really rate as one of the best 4K cameras (opens in new tab) right now, Fujifilm has taken the wraps off two new cine lenses for its X-mount camera: the Fujinon MKX 18-55mm T2.9 and the MKX 50-135mm T2.9.

 These are essentially the same lenses that were originally released for Sony's E-mount last year.
 Between them they cover a total focal range equivalent to 27-206mm in 35mm terms, and both can maintain a constant aperture of T2.9 throughout their entire zoom ranges.